monu1041/ai-notes/README.md

 # AI Notes

 AI Notes is a full-stack note-taking application with conversational AI built into the workflow.
-It helps users create, organize, and interact with notes using Supabase authentication, PostgreSQL storage, Prisma ORM, and OpenAI.
+It helps users create, organize, and interact with notes using Supabase authentication, PostgreSQL storage, Prisma ORM, and AI models (OpenAI or Ollama).

 ---